Indoqa/logspace/demo.md

 To change this, we will start the *Logspace Monitor* in demo mode as well.

-## Step 2: The Logspace Monitor
+## Step 3: Run the Logspace Monitor
-Download the **logspace-monitor-runnable.jar**.

-Now open a terminal, change to the directory you downloaded the JAR to and execute the following command:
+Now open a second terminal, change to the directory you extracted the **logspace-monitor-runnable.jar** to and execute the following command:

 ````
 java -jar logspace-monitor-runnable.jar --demo